rcxwhiz/rcxwhiz.github.io/views/blog/modded-mc-jvm.md

 ##### A note on generational ZGC:

 One of the recent advancements of Java 21 is generational ZGC, which is an enhancement to the ZGC garbage collector.
-It's supposed to make it more suitable for FPS sensitive tasks like Minecraft.
+It's supposed to make it more suitable for FPS-sensitive tasks like Minecraft.
 I tried it, ran some tests with it (results [here](https://docs.google.com/spreadsheets/d/18YSNCFHyPzN8kcJ1c5aZNVEnls3r0G3lh7GrIbN5VrI/edit#gid=0)), and basically it doesn't beat Adoptium 17 no args.
 It's alright, but I don't think it's worth testing any further.

 ## Factors averaged